-Mason jar baked oats give you the convenience of portable oatmeal with the irresistible warm muffin like texture of baked oats, it’s the best of both worlds! (gluten free, vegan option)
+Mason jar baked oats give you the convenience of portable oatmeal with the irresistible warm muffin like the texture of baked oats, it’s the best of both worlds! (gluten-free, vegan option)

 Mason Jar Blueberry Baked Oats